Aliases for TRPC4 Gene

 GeneCards Summary for TRPC4 Gene

-TRPC4 (Transient Receptor Potential Cation Channel, Subfamily C, Member 4) is a Protein Coding gene.
+TRPC4 (Transient Receptor Potential Cation Channel Subfamily C Member 4) is a Protein Coding gene.
 Diseases associated with TRPC4 include photosensitive epilepsy.
-Among its related pathways are Developmental Biology and CREB Pathway.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Developmental Biology.
 GO annotations related to this gene include ion channel activity and calcium channel activity.
 An important paralog of this gene is TRPC6.

 UniProtKB/Swiss-Prot for TRPC4 Gene

 Form a receptor-activated non-selective calcium permeant cation channel.
 Acts as a cell-cell contact-dependent endothelial calcium entry channel.
 Probably operated by a phosphatidylinositol second messenger system activated by receptor tyrosine kinases or G-protein coupled receptors.
 Mediates cation entry, with an enhanced permeability to barium over calcium.
 May also be activated by intracellular calcium store depletion.

 The classical or canonical transient receptor potential (TRPC) channels are the subfamily most closely related to the founding member of the TRP family, the Drosophila TRP channel.
 TRPC channels have seven TRPC genes that encode the channel protein (TRPC1-7).